Railcard Terms & Conditions

 - The Railcard and tickets bought with it are not transferable and must not be given, loaned, or resold to anyone else.
 Only the named cardholder can use the Railcard.

-- You must show your valid Railcard when you buy your tickets.
-Only you and, where appropriate, the adult travelling with you, can use these tickets.
+- Only you and, where appropriate, the adult travelling with you, can use these tickets.
 The accompanying passenger for whom a discounted ticket is purchased must travel with the Railcard holder throughout the journey.

 - The Railcard and all tickets issued at a Railcard discount are issued subject to the National Rail Conditions of Carriage and the Conditions listed on this website.
 Copies of the National Rail Conditions of Carriage are available on the National Rail website or email the Railcard team for a copy in an alternative format.